Skip to content

 UK-wide, national and regional referendums

-The Local Authorities (Referendums) (Petitions and Directions) (England) Regulations 2011 (as amended) establishes a legal framework for the conduct of any referendum held across the UK or in Scotland, Wales, England or Northern Ireland.
+The Local Authorities (Referendums) (Petitions) (England) Regulations 2011 establishes a legal framework for the conduct of any referendum held across the UK or in Scotland, Wales, England or Northern Ireland.
 It also applies to regional referendums within England.

 Governance referendums

-The Local Authorities (Referendums) (Petitions) (England) Regulations 2011 (as amended) also states that a local authority must hold a referendum on whether the council should change to a different form of governance if at least five per cent of the local government electors in that area petition the local authority to do so.
+The Local Authorities (Referendums) (Petitions) (England) Regulations 2011 also states that a local council must hold a referendum on whether the it should change to a different form of governance if at least 5% of the local government voters in that area petition them to do so.

-The statutory notice below states the current number of electors needed for verification purposes in relation to any petition presented to the authority.
+The statutory notice below states the current number of electors needed for verification purposes in relation to any petition presented to the council.

 Electoral boundaries